 Your attorney’s job is to handle the insurance companies, so you don’t have to make any calls.
 Avoid speaking with them, as it can sometime jeopardize your case.

-The only call you will be on are to answer any questions for your attorney’s team to better understand your case.
-You won’t have to deal with insurance companies without them.
+The only calls you will be on are to answer any questions for your attorney’s team to better understand your case.
+You won’t have to deal with insurance companies without your attorney.
 They’ll let you know what you have to do.
 You don’t have to worry, just follow your doctor’s recommendations.

 We won’t force you to do anything you don’t want to.
 It’s up to you.
-We’re just here to make things better for you.
+We’re just here to make things easier for you.

 Gap insurance covers the gap between what is owed on your vehicle loan and its current market value.
 In case of an accident, your insurance company will only pay your vehicle’s market value if they decide that your vehicle is totaled.
 For example, if your car’s current market value is $20,000, but you owe your lender $24,000, the $4,000 difference between your loan balance is the “gap” that is covered by your insurance company.
 Keep in mind that to use gap coverage, your claim must be covered under comprehensive or collision, and your vehicle must be considered a total loss.

 Gap insurance claims do not cover car payments in case of financial hardship, job loss, disability, or death, vehicle repairs, vehicle value or diminished value, any necessary down payment for a new vehicle, or any loans.

 Aside from lost wages, you may also miss out and claim for factors such as: